rasmus-kirk/halo-accumulation/report/report.md

 ## Prerequisites

-Basic knowledge on elliptic curves, groups, interactive arguments are assumed in the following text.
-There is also a heavy reliance on the Inner Product Proof from the Bulletproofs protocol, see the following resources on bulletproofs if need be:
+Basic knowledge on elliptic curves, groups, interactive arguments are assumed in the following text along with familiarity with SNARKs.
+The polynomial commitment scheme also has a heavy reliance on the Inner Product Proof from the Bulletproofs protocol, see the following resources on bulletproofs if needed:

 - [Section 3 in the original Bulletproofs paper](https://eprint.iacr.org/2017/1066.pdf#section.3)
 - [From Zero (Knowledge) to Bulletproofs writeup](https://github.com/AdamISZ/from0k2bp/blob/master/from0k2bp.pdf)